 Look at your needs and see how an HMO-POS may benefit you.

 We all have doctors that we like.
-We have doctors we would like to see.
-We also want to have the most coverage for the least amount of money, right?
+We also want the most coverage for the least amount of money.

 HMO-style plans typically contain more robust benefits than the other styles of coverage.